Early Childhood Education Certificate

-The 30-Unit Certificate program is designed to equip you with a firm foundation of knowledge in the early education field.
+Early Childhood Education (ECE) Certificate program is designed to equip you with a firm foundation of knowledge in the early education field.
 The certificate program is designed in collaboration with other California junior colleges to offer standardized lower-division coursework.
-The certificate is ideal if you are looking to complete the lower division early education units necessary to transfer towards an AA or BA in Child Development.
+The certificate is ideal if you are looking to complete the lower division early education units necessary to transfer towards an AA or BA in Early Childhood Education.
 You can also complete the certificate program to meet requirements for state permits or employer requirements.
-Choose to complete the 30-Unit Certificate and you can also apply for financial aid!
+Choose to complete ECE Certificate and you can also apply for financial aid!

 Coursework for Job Requirements